David Morse: Film and television

 In 1980, Morse made his theatrical film debut in the drama Inside Moves.
 Morse was listed as one of the twelve most "Promising New Actors of 1980" in John A. Willis's Screen World, Vol. 32.

 Morse's big break came in 1982 when he was cast in the television medical drama St. Elsewhere.
-He played Dr. Jack "Boomer" Morrison, a young physician who is forced to deal with the death of his wife and the struggles of a single parent professional.
+He played Dr. Jack "Boomer" Morrison, a young physician who is forced to deal with the death of his wife and the struggles of being a single parent professional.

 Morse appeared in a number of supporting roles following St. Elsewhere.
 He is quoted as saying, "I made the decision that I didn't care if there was any money in the role or not.
 I had to find roles that were different from what I had been doing."
 His turn in Desperate Hours as antagonist showed a darker side of Morse.
 He later starred in The Indian Runner and The Crossing Guard.
 He has appeared in three adaptations of Stephen King stories: The Langoliers, Hearts in Atlantis, and The Green Mile.
 He was a guest star on Homicide: Life on the Street, playing a racist cousin of Detective Tim Bayliss.